Instead of Moving, This Family Renovated Their Tampines Home

 E: My mother-in-law uses the kitchen most.
 She used to complain that there wasn’t enough counter space for food preparation and about how the stove and sinks were too far apart because they weren’t side-by-side.
 But now, after the renovation, the kitchen’s layout has been optimised and she no longer has to turn around just to drop a used pan or pot into the sink.

-Another idea that Habit had for the kitchen was to remove part of the wall beside the living area and replacing it with a glass window – it’s a useful feature because it prevents any cooking smells from escaping the kitchen while allowing us to keep an eye on the boys from inside the space.
+Another idea that Habit had for the kitchen was to remove part of the wall beside the living area and replace it with a glass window – it’s a useful feature because it prevents any cooking smells from escaping the kitchen while allowing us to keep an eye on the boys from inside the space.

 On changes made to the kids’ room